MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 > - **Reduce the attack surface** by hardening OS images and removing unused components.
 Use smaller images and remove binaries that are not required to run the workload.
 Additionally, tighten VM configuration by removing default accounts, ports, and other settings that aren't needed.
 >
 > - **Protect secrets** such as certificates needed for data in transit authentication.
-Consider using the [Azure Key Vault virtual machine extension (Windows and Linux)](/azure/virtual-machines/extensions/key-vault-windows) that provides automatic refresh of certificates stored in an Key Vault.
+Consider using the Azure Key Vault extension ([Windows](/azure/virtual-machines/extensions/key-vault-windows), [Linux](/azure/virtual-machines/extensions/key-vault-linux)) that provides automatic refresh of certificates stored in an Key Vault.
 When it detects a change in the certificates, the extension retrieves and installs the corresponding certificates.
 >
 > - **Threat detection**.
 Monitor VMs for threats and misconfigurations.
-Use Defender for Servers to capture VM and OS changes, and maintain an audit trail of access, new accounts, and changes in permissions.
+Use [Defender for Servers](/azure/defender-for-cloud/tutorial-enable-servers-plan) to capture VM and OS changes, and maintain an audit trail of access, new accounts, and changes in permissions.
 >
 > - **Threat prevention**.
 Protect against malware attacks and malicious actors by implementing security controls such as firewalls, anti-virus software, and intrusion detection systems.